gmcmillan100/docs/pygarden.md

 ## REST APIs

 The prevailing design philosophy of modern APIs is called REST.
-For PyGarden's purposes, the most important thing about REST is that it’s based on the four methods defined by the HTTP protocol:
+For PyGarden's purposes, the most important thing about REST is that it’s based on the four request methods defined by the HTTP protocol:

 ```
 POST, GET, PUT, DELETE
 ```

+- `POST` -- Creates new data.
+- `GET` -- Fetch data that already exists.
+- `PUT` -- Updates existing data.
+- `DELETE` -- Removes data.

-These correspond to the four traditional actions performed on data in a database:
+These request methods correspond to the four traditional actions performed on data in a database:

 ```
 CREATE, READ, UPDATE, DELETE